mateo0023/supernote-tool-rs/README.md

 - **Color Remap**: Change from grayscale to colorfull images.
 Right now it only has default remaping:
   - Light Gray goes to yellow (`#fdfa75`)
   - Dark Gray goes to blue (`#4669d6`)
-- **Optimized for MacOS (Apple Silicon)**: Built and optimized for machines running on Apple Silicon chips.
-Needs work to integrate potrace's C library when compiling on Windows.

 ## Requirements
 - (soft) A [MyScript](https://www.myscript.com) developer account.
 If you don't have one, the app will use the same API Keys MyScript use for the [demos](https://github.com/MyScript/iinkTS/blob/master/examples/server-configuration.json).
 You should load a `JSON` containing your API Keys in the following format the format: